KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-soccer by fewieden](https://github.com/fewieden/MMM-soccer)

+1. `Recommendation: .codeclimate.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: Found `uses: actions/checkout@v2` in file `build.yml`: Replace it with v4.
+2. Recommendation: Found `uses: actions/checkout@v2` in file `build.yml`: Replace it with v4.
-2. Recommendation: Found `uses: actions/checkout@v2` in file `coverage.yml`: Replace it with v4.
+3. Recommendation: Found `uses: actions/checkout@v2` in file `coverage.yml`: Replace it with v4.
-3. Outdated: Found `MichMich/MagicMirror` in file `MMM-soccer.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `MMM-soccer.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-6. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+7. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-7. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+9. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-8. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+10. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-9. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+11. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-10. Recommendation: Replace eslintrc by new flat config.
+12. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-SoccerLiveScore by 0m4r](https://github.com/0m4r/MMM-SoccerLiveScore)

+1. `Recommendation: github-traffic-action_cron-trigger.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
+3. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-2. Recommendation: Replace eslintrc by new flat config.
+4. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-social-counter by ngnijland](https://github.com/ngnijland/MMM-social-counter)

+1. `Recommendation: FUNDING.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: Found `uses: actions/checkout@v2` in file `nodejs.yml`: Replace it with v4.
+2. Recommendation: Found `uses: actions/checkout@v2` in file `nodejs.yml`: Replace it with v4.
-2. Typo: Found `Magic Mirror` in file `MMM-social-counter.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-social-counter.js`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
+4. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
+5. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
+6. Deprecated: Found `eslint-config-airbnb` in file `package.json`: Replace it with modern ESLint configuration.
-4. Recommendation: Replace eslintrc by new flat config.
+7. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-socialbicycles by 0lek](https://github.com/0lek/MMM-socialbicycles)